Red Hook Summer: Lee's commentary

 Lee calls the film "another chapter in what I call my chronicles of...the Republic of Brooklyn, New York" (She's Gotta Have It, Do the Right Thing, Crooklyn, Clockers, He Got Game, half of Jungle Fever).
 It portrays the Red Hook Projects, where his co-producer and co-screenwriter, James McBride, grew up.
 The "Lil' Peace of Heaven Baptist Church of Red Hook" is actually the New Brown Memorial Baptist Church, 609 Clinton Street, which was born in McBride's parents' kitchen.
 McBride grew up in that church.

 It was all shot on location, within a 10-block radius, over 18 days, three 6-day weeks, "under the radar".
 In addition to the church, the real building at 79 Lorraine St. is used; the movie shows the address over the entrance.
 "People didn't know we were making a movie until filming started."
 Lee financed it out of his pocket; he had just bought a new camera.

-None of the children had been in a movie before; he did not want professional child actors.
+None of the children had been in a movie before; Lee did not want professional child actors.
 He visited his old junior high school looking for actors, and the drama teacher was on the movie set "to keep the students focused".
 Lee's New York University graduate students also participated in the production.

 Music is an important part of the movie.
 There are 11 songs by Judith Hill, an original score by Bruce Hornsby, and a real church organist on the Church's Hammond organ.

 Lee points out some small local themes in the movie: